Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Noise propagation and sensitivity in the linear regime

 \subsection{Noise propagation in the linear regime}

-To derive the noise propagation model, we make some assumptions: (i) we make the small-phase approximation, which allow us to assume that the FFWFS are working in their linear regime (ii) We also assume to be working with a monochromatic light of wavelength $\lambda$.
+To derive the noise propagation model, we made some assumptions: (i) we made the small-phase approximation, which allowed us to assume that the FFWFSs are working in their linear regime; and (ii) we also assumed that we were working with a monochromatic light of wavelength $\lambda$.
 In that framework, the FFWFS response to a modal basis $[\phi_{1}, ..., \phi_{i}, ..., \phi_{N}]$ (for which the rms value of each mode is set to 1 in any chosen unit) is fully characterized by the interaction matrix $\mathcal{D}$ built through a push-pull calibration process:

 where $\delta I(\phi_{i})$ is constructed the following way: